Crypto Adoption Around the World: Peru

 Regulations for Virtual Asset Service Providers (VASPs)

 They must comply with Know Your Customer (KYC) and Customer Due Diligence (CDD) procedures.
 These measures align with the Financial Action Task Force (FATF) recommendations and aim to prevent criminal activities associated with virtual assets.
+Chapter VIII of these regulations, called “Travel Rules,” which includes specific provisions on the transfer of information in virtual asset transactions, will come into force in August 2026.

 Taxation of Cryptocurrency

-The Peruvian government has clarified the tax treatment of cryptocurrency transactions.
-Capital gains from cryptocurrency trading are subject to an income tax rate of 29.5% when conducted by a Peruvian company.
+• For companies: Capital gains from cryptocurrency trading are subject to a flat income tax rate of 29.5%

 This classification aligns crypto assets with intangible movable assets under Peru’s Income Tax laws.
 Additionally, cryptocurrency transactions are exempt from Value Added Tax (VAT) and Financial Transactions Tax (FTT) because the transfer of intangible assets like cryptocurrencies is not covered under Peruvian VAT law.